open import 1Lab.Reflection.HLevel

 An assembly over a pca is a set equipped with a propositional relation between programs and elements when this holds, we say realises Moreover, for every we require that there be at least one which realises it.

 A prototypical example is the assembly of booleans, 𝟚, defined below.
-Its set of elements is Bool, and we fix realisers see pairs in a PCA for the details of the construction.
+Its set of elements is Bool, and we fix realisers see booleans in a pca for the details of the construction.
 This is not the only possible choice: we could, for example, invert the realisers, and say that the value true is implemented by the program (and vice-versa).
-This results in a genuinely different assembly, though with the same denotational data.
+This results in a genuinely different assembly over Bool, though with the same denotational data.

 record Assembly (𝔸 : PCA β„“A) β„“ : Type (lsuc β„“ βŠ” β„“A) where